DFanso/coc-attack-bot/README.md

 # COC Attack Bot

-A Windows automation bot for Clash of Clans that can record attack sessions and replay them automatically.
+A Windows automation bot for Clash of Clans that can record attack sessions and replay them automatically with AI-powered base analysis.

 ## ⚠️ Disclaimer